 Dynamo script to check seat rotation in Revit

 Once you are happy with your seat family, ensure it is loaded into the project.
 To place the seats, we can use the front of seat polycurve generated in Step 8 and the ‘Stadium.PlaceSeats‘ node from the BVN package.
 The polycurves already accommodates any gangways or vomitories, so there is no need to do any further modification to the base geometry apart from removing the last row.

 Dynamo script, Step 10

-The node calculates the start and end point of our seating array.
-If we were to simply use the start and end point of the polycurve, we would have seats encroaching into the gangways which is unacceptable.
-We therefore need to ascertain the seat width and trim the polycurve by half of the seat width at either end.
-This will ensure that seats are justified to the gangways.
+The node calculates the start and endpoint of our seating array.
+If we were to use the start and endpoint of the polycurve, we would have seats encroaching into the gangways, which is unacceptable.
+We, therefore, need to ascertain the seat width and trim the polycurve by half of the seat width at either end.
+This process will ensure that seats are justified to the gangways.

-While this tutorial demonstrated that it is possible to parametrically create a seating bowl using Dynamo, it highlighted the fine line between the desire to achieve full automation verse the usability of the output.
-In this scenario, a fully parametric definition would have been detrimental to the workflow due to the inability to manually edit direct shapes.
-Instead, an augmented workflow was advocated which afforded both manual intervention and more usable Revit geometry.
+While this tutorial demonstrated that it is possible to create a seating bowl using Dynamo parametrically, it highlighted the fine line between the desire to achieve full automation verse the usability of the output.
+In this scenario, a fully parametric definition would have been detrimental to the workflow due to the inability to edit direct shapes manually.
+Instead, an augmented workflow was advocated, which afforded both manual intervention and more usable Revit geometry.
 Computational designers must be aware of such software limitations and ensure they customise their workflow appropriately so that the entire project team can engage with the model.